 - You can access a free medical assessment through Telehealth Ontario at 1-866-797-0000.
 A registered nurse will ask you about your symptoms and travel history, and direct you to the most appropriate level of care.
 Follow their instructions carefully.

-- If you need immediate assistance when the Conestoga Medical Clinic is closed, you can make a virtual appointment through the
+- If you need immediate assistance when Student Health & Wellness is closed, you can make a virtual appointment through the

 StudentCare Dialogue app.

 Step 3: If you have symptoms of COVID-19 or a positive self-assessment, get tested for COVID through a COVID-19 assessment centre.

 - It is strongly encouraged that you list Nurse Practitioner, Katherine Braybrook at Conestoga Student Health & Wellness Services as your healthcare provider on the assessment centre intake form.